ufidon/ct/review/final/README.md

 Final review
 ---
-- Covers chapter 10-19
+- Covers chapter 10-25
   - mod 2 All chapters
-  - mod 3 chapter 19: Turing machine
+  - mod 3 All chapters

 Q0: summary of languages and machines